kun-shukla/ci-p3-mind-flora-django/README.md

 ![Categories Content Section Image](assets/docs/readme-images/cats-content-sec.webp)

 - This section contains content relating to each of the four nature categories i.e. - Mountains, Coasts, Lakes and Forests.
-- Each category has one recommended place to visit.
-The aim is to continually expand the content of this section both through curated as well as user generated content via a 'Share a Discovery' form section
+- Each category currently comprises of two posts.
+The aim is to continually expand the content of this section both through curated as well as user suggested content, submitted via the 'Share a Discovery' form.
-- The alternating background colors provide a pleasing look and feel to this section.
-It is fully responsive and reduces to a single column layout for mobile screens.
+- Each category section has an alternating background color providing a pleasing look and feel to this section.
+It is fully responsive and reduces to a double and single column layout for tablet/mobile screens respectively.

 ### 'Share a Discovery' Form Section

 ![Form section image](assets/docs/readme-images/form-sec.webp)

 - The form section comprises of a background video of falling autumn leaves.
 The file size and type have been optimised for web whilst preserving quality.
+The video is hosted on the Cloudinary media hosting service.
 - The form overlays the background with a translucent effect so that the 'falling leaves' can still be seen despite the overlay.
 - the overlay although translucent does not get distracted by the video background which auto plays in the background, silently and on loop.
 - The form includes data validation features such as 'required' fields and only accepts an email format in the respective input field.
 If any field is left blank and the user attempts to submit the form a browser prompt will notify the user that an input is required.
-- On clicking the 'Share' button and passing data validation the entered data then gets 'stored' via a dummy link provided by Code Institute (the link opens in a new tab) - this is purely for testing purposes.
 - The form includes UX enhancing visual feedback features like on hover/focus custom styling i.e. when a input field is hovered over or selected with the cursor, a black outline appears.

-- This section encourages users to share their own content which will then be added to the relevant Category content section of the webpage.
-This feature will eventually form the backbone of content generation on the website.
+- This section encourages users to share and suggest content for the website.
+After reviewal/additional input from site admins, this content will potentially be used as the basis for adding content to the Categories Content section.

 ### Footer